 As part of the recruitment process the University collects and processes personal data relating to job applicants.
-All of your personal data will be treated strictly in accordance with the terms of the GDPR.
+All of your personal data will be treated strictly in accordance with the terms of the UK GDPR.
 This means that confidentiality will be respected and that appropriate security measures will be taken to prevent unauthorised disclosure.
 The information in this section relates to how your personal information is processed as part of the recruitment process.
 If you become a member of staff your data will be processed in accordance with the privacy notices relating to Staff.

 The personal data the University holds about you may be obtained from a number of sources including the following:

-The information we will hold as part of the application and recruitment process will largely consist of the information provided by you such as name, gender, date of birth, contact details, education and training, qualifications, employment history, salary information, pension information and criminal convictions
+The information we will hold as part of the application and recruitment process will largely consist of the information provided by you such as name, gender, date of birth, contact details, education and training, qualifications, employment history, salary information, pension information and criminal convictions.

 Information held may also include special categories of personal information and information on protected characteristics required to fulfil the University’s equality duties such as ethnicity and religious beliefs, trade union membership and health information.

 The University requires to process the personal data to take steps prior to entering into a contract with you.
-Processing data from job applicants allows us to manage the recruitment process, access and confirm a candidate’s suitability for employment and decide to whom to offer a job.
+Processing data from job applicants allows us to manage the recruitment process, assess and confirm a candidate’s suitability for employment and decide to whom to offer a job.

 We may process special categories of data such as information about ethnic origin, sexual orientation or religion or belief to monitor recruitment statistics.
 We may also collect information about whether or not applicants are disabled to make reasonable adjustments for candidates who have a disability.
 We process such information to carry out the University’s obligations in relation to employment.